HTTP-APIs/hydra-python-agent-gui/README.md

 ```

 ### Run hydrus
 It's important to run hydrus server before you run GUI.
 You can get hydrus from [here](https://github.com/HTTP-APIs/hydrus).
-After you have installed it correctly following the instructions given readme, It's time to run hydrus
+After you have installed it correctly following the instructions given in it's readme, It's time to run hydrus
 ```
 hydrus serve
 ```